Awareness and Connection: The Roots of Teamwork

 These rules allow them to operate with precision as they achieve their goals of growing, spreading and annoying all of us.

-So, whether it’s slime mould, my interaction with my daughter, or a leader’s interaction with her team; the common “threads” that emerge in getting things done are AWARENESS and CONNECTION.
+So, whether it’s slime mould, my interaction with my daughter, or a leader’s interaction with his/her team; the common “threads” that emerge in getting things done are AWARENESS and CONNECTION.
 Let’s examine each:

-Yes, I know… the example is about my daughter so I would naturally care but there are very few goals in life that we achieve on our own.
+Yes, I know… the example I used is about my daughter so I would naturally care, but there are very few goals in life that we achieve on our own.
 We often have to deal with people whether we know them or not.
-In some cases, whether you like it or not, they form your “team.”
+In some cases, whether we like them or not, they form your “team.”
 If we examine all of the reasons why teams work, CONNECTION stands out and even though it’s not possible with everyone we interact with, it holds power because of the psychological safety it creates for employees.
 Psychological safety describes a climate within a team that is characterized by interpersonal trust and mutual respect where individuals are comfortable being themselves without the fear of negative consequences.
 It promotes the following:

-- Encourages us to express ourselves to those we feel connected to, even when it is negative feedback
+- It encourages us to express ourselves to those we feel connected to, even when we are getting negative feedback

-- Allows us to feel that this is a safe place to make the effort
+- It allows us to feel that this is a safe place to make the effort

 If we can genuinely care about people, listen to what they have to say and give them the impression that we are on their side, it encourages everyone around us to think that that we are all in it together, and this can make all the difference.

 As long as individuals, whether it is the workplace or otherwise, can take an objective look at themselves and be open to improvement, positive change can happen.
 It is more likely to happen if leaders understand that they need to create this type of environment by demonstrating it themselves.
-Awareness and connection represent the “root” of behaviours.
-Demonstrating these can help to not only achieve group cohesion but to get to goals faster.
-Pay attention to this as you move forward and enjoy the difference it makes.
+Awareness and connection are elements that represent the “root” of creating TRUST.
+Demonstrating these can help to not only achieve group cohesion but to facilitate the achievement of end results.

 Founder of V-Formation Training and Development